urbit/docs/docs/programming/core/demo.md

 Line 3 begins a loop.

+Line 4 casts the product of the loop to a list of `tape` (string as a character list).

-Line 4 checks if `count` equals `end`.
-If so, line 5 (and the whole loop) produces the value `~`, null.
-If not, line 6 begins an ordered pair.
+Line 5 checks if `count` equals `end`.
+If so, line 6 (and the whole loop) produces the value `~`, null, the empty list.
+If not, line 7 begins an ordered pair.

 The head of the pair is "FizzBuzz", or "Fizz", or "Buzz", if the respective tests hit.
-If not, line 13 wraps a runtime type around `count`, then prints the type-value pair to a string (like C `sprintf()`).
+If not, line 14 wraps a runtime type around `count`, then prints the type-value pair to a string (like C `sprintf()`).
 This string is the first item in the output list.

-The tail of the pair is line 14, which repeats the loop (like Clojure `recur`), with `count` incremented.
+The tail of the pair is line 15, which repeats the loop (like Clojure `recur`), with `count` incremented.
 This list of strings is the rest of the output list.